Steenrod Lengths and a Problem of Vakil: Preliminaries

 \subsection{Binary classes}

-We introduce the binary class of a non-negative integer and reduce the original problem to the problem on its binary class.
+In this subsection, we introduce the notion of the \emph{binary class} of a non-negative integer and reduce the original problem to the corresponding problem on its binary class.

-\begin{defi} Let $n$ be a non-positive integer.
-We define the \textbf{binary class} of $n$ by the set of all non-negative integers $m$ such that $m,n$ have the same binary form after removing the tails $1\cdots1$.
-The class is presented uniquely by its minimum element $\overline{n}$. \end{defi}
+\begin{defi} Let $n$ be a non-negative integer.
+The binary class of $n$ is the set of all non-negative integers $m$ whose binary representation agrees with that of $n$ after removing any trailing sequence of consecutive $1$'s (if present).
+Each binary class contains a unique minimal element, which we denote by $\overline{n}$ and call the \emph{canonical representative} of the class. \end{defi}